Fushëbardhë

 Fushëbardhë (also Fushë-Bardhë) is a small village in the south of Albania near Gjirokastër.
 It is part of the former municipality Cepo.
 At the 2015 local government reform it became part of the municipality Gjirokastër.
+Papa Zhuli a Catholic priest who is credited for the Kanun of Labëria, is from the neighbouring village of Zhulat and also Fushëbardhë.
+He moved from this region of now Cepo to Labëria, where he founded his Kanun.
+The etymology of Fushëbardhë from the Albanian language translates to in English as “White field”.